University of Glasgow Medico-Chirurgical Society

 The University of Glasgow Medico-Chirurgical Society is a student society at the University of Glasgow which organises social and educational events for medical students at the University.
-The President for 2022/23 is Elliott Shaw.
+The President for 2025/26 is Rohaid Riaz.

 History

 Founded in 1802, Med-Chir is one of the oldest medical societies in Scotland The society was formed twelve years before practising physicians and surgeons in Glasgow began to meet for formal instruction.

 It is one of the oldest societies in the University and was instrumental in founding the Glasgow University Union in 1890, along with the Glasgow University Dialectic Society, Comunn Oiseanach Oilthigh Ghlaschu, and Glasgow University Athletic Club.
 It retains close ties with the Glasgow University Union.
 In 1936, the society arranged an excursion to Hamburg, Berlin and London.